AyyaduraiAgalya/Financial-Analytics-System/README.md

-# Advanced Financial Analytics System
+# Financial Analytics System (FAS)

-Welcome to the Advanced Financial Analytics System, designed to provide deep insights into financial markets, with a particular focus on forex markets.
-This project leverages historical data and economic indicators to forecast movements in forex rates, especially the EURUSD pair, and integrates financial news sentiment to enhance predictions.
+Welcome to the Financial Analytics System, a project designed to provide in-depth insights into financial markets, with a particular focus on forex markets.
+Initially, this project was built as an **Integrated Financial Analytics System (IFAS)**, leveraging AWS for data management and automation.
+As the project evolved, it transitioned to free cloud resources while retaining its analytical depth and functionality.

 ## Project Overview

-This project aims to blend quantitative financial analysis with machine learning and data science techniques to predict forex market trends and provide actionable insights.
-The system focuses on the EURUSD currency pair, exploring correlations between macroeconomic indicators and market movements.
+This project blends quantitative financial analysis, machine learning, and data science techniques to predict forex market trends and deliver actionable insights, focusing on the EURUSD currency pair and exploring correlations with macroeconomic indicators.

+## Project History: AWS Integration and Transition

+Initially, the project utilised AWS RDS, EC2, and Lambda for data automation and management.
+As AWS free tier limits were reached, we migrated to **Neon** for cost-effective database management without sacrificing key features.
+Here’s a summary of AWS integration efforts:

+1. **AWS RDS for PostgreSQL**: Configured a PostgreSQL instance to store forex data and analysis results securely.
+2. **OpenVPN on AWS EC2**: Set up a secure OpenVPN server on EC2 for remote access to the RDS instance, managing TLS certificates, and firewall rules.
+3. **AWS Lambda for Automated Data Fetching**: Developed a Lambda function to automate weekly EURUSD data fetches, though integration challenges with `psycopg2` led to a transition away from Lambda.

 ## Transition to Free Cloud Database Solution

-Originally, this project used Amazon RDS for PostgreSQL, but to minimize costs, it was transitioned to **Neon**, a free cloud-based PostgreSQL alternative.
-This change ensures accessibility without compromising on features or data integrity.
+To keep the project cost-effective, it transitioned to **Neon**, a free cloud-based PostgreSQL alternative, for efficient data storage and management without ongoing AWS costs.
+Automated data fetching will be replaced with a **refresh button** in the Dash app for user-controlled updates.

+## Project Management and Workflow

+- **Jira Integration**: This project uses **Jira** to manage tasks and track project progress.
+Tickets are created for each feature or bug fix, and branches, commits, and pull requests are managed directly through Jira’s integration with GitHub.
+This setup follows Agile practices, ensuring each project stage is well-documented, traceable, and efficient.
+- **GitHub Integration**: With GitHub linked to Jira, each ticket is associated with specific GitHub branches, enabling seamless tracking of code changes related to Jira tasks.

 ## Project Structure

-- `/database` - Database connection and schema for creating tables.
+- `/database`: Database connection and schema for creating tables.
-- `/docs` - Documentation and additional resources.
+- `/docs`: Documentation and additional resources.
-- `/scripts` - Scripts for data collection, processing, and model evaluation.
+- `/scripts`: Scripts for data collection, processing, and model evaluation.

 ## Key Features (Planned)

 1. **Time Series Analysis**: Forecasting forex rates with ARIMA and LSTM models.